White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Method

-For supervision, we use a margin loss instead of the typical cross-entropy loss as our method is based on distance~\cite{zhang2023threshold}, as follows:
+For supervision, we use a margin loss with the margin set to zero, to penalize only the wrong predictions:

-where $d^\text{pos}_l$ and $d^\text{neg}_l$ denote the distances to the prototype of the $l$-th query point's ground-truth class and to prototypes of the other classes, respectively.
-To further prevent the multi-prototypes from collapsing into trivial representations, we additionally apply a simplification loss~\cite{lang2020samplenet}, defined as:
+where $\mathbbm{1}_\text{condition}$ is the indicator function, which equals 1 if the condition is true and 0 otherwise.
+To further prevent the multi-prototypes from collapsing into trivial representations, we additionally apply a simplification loss \cite{lang2020samplenet}, as: